SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    The port for the request.
 This is pulled from the URL if present, otherwise from the ``Host`` field.

+.. extractor:: proxy-req-query
+   :result: string

+   The query string in the proxy request URL.

 .. extractor:: proxy-req-field
    :result: NULL, string, string list